-One of my concerns that could lead to the demise of the pasture poultry business would come from the lack of cleanliness of the birds that we process on farm.
+One of my concerns that could lead to the demise of the pastured poultry business would come from the lack of cleanliness of the birds that we process on farm.
 One of the reasons that we produce our own birds is to ensure that we are not getting some fecal contaminated harmful bacteria enriched product.

 Over the years I've visited a large number of on-farm processing facilities.
 Many of them I would not consider to be clean.
 Any time you have a bird that has been de-feathered sitting on a table that other birds have been processed on opens the bird up to contamination.
 A bird that is on the table is open to any bacteria or contamination that can be washed toward it from another operator or even from the handling of the product.